Jonathan Edwards Talked Hell, Promised No Heaven

 Everyone knows the story of Moses.
 He features prominently in Exodus through Deuteronomy and, in fact, wrote all four books.
 There is little question that he edited the Book of Genesis also – with God’s guidance, of course.

-There is also little question that Jochebed gets a lot of credit for everything Moses did.
+There is also little question that Jochebed should get a lot of credit for everything Moses did.

 Of the many unusual things about the life of Moses, the one that is rarely mentioned is the fact that the Bible covers his complete bio from birth to death.
 Very few have that distinction: Samson, Samuel, John the Baptist and Jesus to name a few.
 It is also interesting that the lives of these people are accompanied by miracles, at least at birth.